Why It’s a Bad Idea to Use the Internet to Get Medical AdviceJuly 17th, 2018

 NEW ORLEANS, Louisiana.
-The Bowling Law Firm are medical malpractice lawyers in New Orleans, Louisiana.
+The The Bowling Christiansen Law Firm are medical malpractice lawyers in New Orleans, Louisiana.
 We see cases where doctors fail to diagnose patients, where hospitals fail to give patients the right dose of medications–with deadly and injurious results.
 Most doctors are skilled and qualified and they do their jobs well–which is why you should go see one if you are thinking about Googling some of your most recent symptoms.

 According to , more than one third of Americans have used the internet to diagnose themselves.
 As more health insurance companies require covered individuals to pay high out of pocket premiums or pay high deductibles, more Americans are opting to diagnose themselves.
 However, this can be dangerous.
 For one, you might research back pain and find yourself thinking you could have cancer.
 But, more concerning, is a case where you assume your affliction is a less-dangerous or deadly condition, when it is more serious.
 Take cancer, for example.
 In order to properly diagnose you with cancer, your doctor will likely subject you to blood tests and other testing, all of which cannot be done at home.
 With some conditions, like cancer, time is of the essence.
 This is why cancer misdiagnosis or failure to diagnose can lead to medical malpractice lawsuits.
 Every day or week you wait to get a diagnosis is precious time you could have been receiving treatment.